Curved Page Divider

 Commonly Missed Safety Hazards For Foster Kids in Foster Care

 While every home and every child is different, there are some common safety hazards you should check for and mitigate before a home inspection.
-These can have a financial impact depending on the severity, so covering your bases is critical.
+These can have a significant financial impact, depending on the severity, so it's critical to cover your bases.

 • Childproof hardware for cabinets